rydens/multiuser/README.md

 Why?
 Because this allows me to do every bit of development from here, then send it back so everyone can use it.

+## `colors.py`
+This is just a python library of colors, to be used for solarized terminals.
+It just makes things look fancy.

 ## There will definitely be more, it's just in the works.
 *Thanks,*
 > *rydens*